-Since Mid-March, we have been thrown into an unprecedented challenge with Covid-19.
+Since mid-March of 2020, we have been thrown into an unprecedented challenge with Covid-19.
 I am sure many individuals and families have some anxiety as we face an uncertain future in the building-up of our Christian Community.
 Until recently at the beginning of July, for three and a half months we were unable to worship in person and I had to scramble to learn to live-stream the Masses, the source and summit of our Christian life.
-We relied on weekly emails and phone-calls to keep in touch with parishioners.
+We relied on weekly emails and phone calls to keep in touch with parishioners.